wgjm1986/FIN657/README.md

-# FIN657 Course Repository
+# Financial Econometrics (FIN657): Course Repository
+### [William Mann](https://sites.google.com/site/williamgilesmann/), Goizueta Business School, Emory University

 ## Overview

-This is a README file for the Github repository for the course FIN 657 (Financial Econometrics) at Emory University taught by [William Mann](https://sites.google.com/site/williamgilesmann/).
+This is a landing page and documentation file for the [course Github repository](https://github.com/wgjm1986/FIN657) that I use when I teach FIN657.
-(At the moment, it is also the landing page for the course on Github Pages, because I haven't yet built out a proper landing page, but that will change sometime soon.)
+For information about the course, including topics, schedule, assignments, and grading, please see the [syllabus](https://wgjm1986.github.io/FIN657/syllabus.pdf), or contact me directly.

 This repository contains the files used when I teach the course.
 It is a collection of slides, Python notebooks, and other materials.
-Students are required to be able to run this code locally so they can follow the course concepts and complete their homework assignments.
+Students in this course are required to run the code locally so they can follow the course concepts and complete their homework assignments.

-There are several ways to do this, but this document explains the easiest way, which is to clone the repo locally and set up a Conda environment as specified by the `environment.yml` file included with this repo.
+There are several ways to get the code running locally.
+The easiest way is to clone the course repo, and set up a Conda environment as specified by the included `environment.yml` file.
+The rest of this document explains the steps behind this.

 ---

 To run the code on your own computer, you will need to:

+1. Clone or download the repo to your own computer.
-1. Create a Conda environment from `environment.yml`
+2. Create a Conda environment from `environment.yml`.
-2. Create a personal `.env` file with your credentials
+3. Create a personal `.env` file with your credentials.
+4. Launch a jupyter notebook server.

 Follow the steps below in order.
+Some of these steps will require you enter commands into a terminal window.
+On Mac, this is an app called Terminal.
+On Windows, use Command Prompt or PowerShell.

 ---

-## Prerequisites

-You must have **Conda** installed.
-There are several different versions of it.
-The most common are Miniconda or Anaconda, both of which are fine.

-You will also need a terminal:

-- macOS / Linux: Terminal
-- Windows: Anaconda Prompt or PowerShell

-However, you do not need much experience with either Conda or terminal commands.
-Just follow the steps below.

----

-## 1. Download or Clone This Repository
+## 1. Download or clone this repository

-If you know how to use Git:
+If you know how to use git:

     git clone https://github.com/wgjm1986/FIN657
     cd FIN657